Last updated: September 29th, 2023

 That’s why it’s important to have a pair of high-quality headphones that actually work in the cold.

-These Outdoor Universal Bluetooth Audio Headphones are some of the best waterproof headphones out there.
+These universal Bluetooth headphones are some of the best waterproof headphones out there.

-If your giftee has never tried headphones while snowboarding, now might be the perfect time to give them a soundtrack to their ride.
+If your giftee hasn’t tried headphones while snowboarding, now might be the perfect time to give them a soundtrack to their ride.

 Waterproof Battery Pack

 A weatherproof battery pack charger is one of the best presents for snowboarders and skiers who like to stay connected while up in the mountains.

 This portable waterproof charger features fast-charging power and a portable power bank that can charge phones multiple times before needing to be recharged.

 It has USB, USB-C, and iSO ports and cables.
 I really like the variety because having Android and iSO chargers is basically a safety measure nowadays.

 Most importantly, this charger is durable and perfect for backcountry adventures or long days in the snow where it’s important for a phone not to run out of battery.